-Comprehensive analysis of this resettlement experience has yielded several important lessons and valuable yardsticks that may help to better assess potential outcomes, both positive and negative, for future resettlement projects in Tibet and elsewhere.
-Information and perceptions gathered from local residents through formal interviews (together with the questionnaire survey) as well as informal discussions, are integrated here with other data and information gathered through discussions with local government leaders and from official documents.
+Comprehensive analysis of this resettlement experience has yielded several important lessons and valuable yardsticks that may help to better assess potential outcomes, both positive and negative, for other resettlement projects in Tibet and elsewhere in the future.
+Information and perceptions gathered from local residents through formal interviews (cf. questionnaire-survey) as well as informal discussions, are integrated here with other data and information gathered through discussions with local government leaders and from official documents.
 Key findings are presented below.